 Non-Conformance Report: How to Report a Quality Issue

 A non-conformance report, or non-conformity report or NCR, is a construction-related document that addresses specification deviation or work that fails to meet quality standards.
-The report is used to as part of quality control processes by detailing the problem, how it occurred, and how to prevent it from happening again.
+The report is used as part of quality control processes by detailing the problem, how it occurred, and how to prevent it from happening again.
 An NCR also is used in determining a resolution with a customer and documenting any corrective changes made.

 Non-Conformance Report Items